pereiradaniel/w3_python/notes.md

     Python is a popular programming language.
 It was created by Guido van Rossum, and released in 1991.

     It is used for:
-        - web development (server-side),
+        - web development (server-side)
-        - software development,
+        - software development
-        - mathematics,
+        - mathematics
-        - system scripting.
+        - system scripting

 ## What can Python do?
     Python can be used on a server to create web applications.